Sly1024/v3grid/README.md

 * Modular - each module/class is kept small, you can pick what features you want
 * Framework Independent -
 * I won't say 'lightweight', because each and every JS lib out there claims it's lightweight

+Features
+---
+Sorry for the repetition here.

+- Virtual columns, rows - it only shows the cells that are visible (almost)
+- Virtual Data - you give it a getData(row, col) function and it renders your data
+- Custom ItemRenderers -

 The Structure
 ---